fortran-lang/fpm-docs/pages/index.md

 Welcome to the documentation for the Fortran Package Manager (fpm).

-This fpm documentation is divided into four parts.
+This documentation is divided into four parts.
-Select one of the topics below to continue to explore and learn more about fpm.
+Select one of the topics below to continue.

-There are many [Fortran Packages](https://fortran-lang.org/packages/) available for use with fpm, providing an easiliy accessable and rich ecosystem of high-performance code.

 ::::{note}
 These pages are currently under construction.